 We have efficient communication networks that circumnavigate the globe enabling us to hear worrying news pretty fast.
 Interestingly, according to Jesus there is another network available, He said, "John's baptism-was it from heaven, or of human origin?
 Tell me!"
 (Mark 11:30) Two networks available!
 Heaven's or Earth's.
 The Queen found help listening into one of them, I also have to admit that I am fortified and strengthened when I consider the voice that is worth listening to

-I did some gigs in Cornwall England last week.
+I did some gigs in Cornwall England recently.
 In one venue (a local pub) there was a dog in the audience.
 The dog's owner told me that his pet liked the blues and occasionally joined in with the music with some doggie howling.